Haroenv/lingxz.github.io/_posts/2017-03-21-drifter-writing-interactive-fiction-with-ink.md

 It's an intriguing game, but I wasn't satisfied, and the natural response was to make my own.

-The one I read used `ink` (the language, not the real one), and it looks easy enough, so I just decided to stick with it.
+The one I read used Ink (the language, not the real one), and it looks easy enough, so I just decided to stick with it.

 ## Using ink
-Inkle's scripting language [`ink`](https://github.com/inkle/ink) was easy enough to learn.
+Inkle's scripting language [Ink](https://github.com/inkle/ink) was easy enough to learn.
 The [tutorial](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md) covered most of the use cases.
 The [inky IDE](https://github.com/inkle/inky) even supports converting to a web version--a folder with its `html`, `css`, `js` files all ready to be uploaded to a server.

 These are a few things I found useful to note:

 If you declare options with the usual `*`, they disappear after being clicked once.
 This is not a problem if you don't intend to revisit the knot, but if you do, you see your options disappearing after every visit.
 The way to fix this is to use `+` instead of `*`, that way options persist.

-The documentation mentions shuffling briefly, but since `ink` now supports `LISTS`, what if you want to shuffle from a list?
+The documentation mentions shuffling briefly, but since Ink now supports `LISTS`, what if you want to shuffle from a list?

 From what I know, there are 2 ways to go about doing this.
 Say you want to get a random item from [apple, orange, pear].
 - Without using a list: